 These are stakeholders who have the power to affect the enterprise.
 But they are not aligned with the enterprise’s objectives or its survival.
 The remedial strategy here would be to do what is required to ensure that the basic expectations are clarified on both sides.
 And for the enterprise to ensure that it does what is necessary to live up to what is required of it.

-Are people who have the power to affect the enterprise.
+These are people who have the power to affect the enterprise.
 Furthermore, they share the objectives of the enterprise and have a vested interest in the survival of the enterprise.
-The approach to such stakeholders would be to be very clear what the basic expectations are on both sides.
+The approach to such stakeholders would be to be very clear on what the basic expectations are on both sides.
 And to define what discretionary contributions over and above those basic expectations would enhance the enterprise’s ability to contribute.